 User-retention tactics

-The primary goal of user retention is to reduce churn and encourage customers to remain loyal, leading to a consistent stream of recurring revenue.
+The primary goal of user retention is to and encourage customers to remain loyal, leading to a consistent stream of recurring revenue.
 Achieving high retention involves consistently delivering value, addressing user needs, and nurturing ongoing engagement.

-A high customer retention rate is often a sign of a sticky product that captivates users and keeps them engaged and loyal to the platform.
+A high customer retention rate is often a sign of a that captivates users and keeps them engaged and loyal to the platform.
 A sticky product holds users’ interest and commitment, making it more likely they will continue their subscription, contract, or usage.

 Track and monitor recurring revenue to improve your financial health